lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 ### **2. Techniques**

-#### 2.1 Basic Concepts

-The typical notation for a learning algorithm is:
+Something to remember, the typical notation for a learning algorithm is:

 * *m* = number training of examples
 * *x*'s = input variables or features